-Although the Galaxy S7 provides its users with a bigger and better battery pack of 3000 mAh than it predecessor Galaxy S6 with 2550 mAh , but users still have to struggle to save battery and get more out of their device.
-To get to know How to fix Galaxy S7 battery life problem just follow this guide to save battery power intelligently.
+Although the Galaxy S7 provides its users with a bigger and better battery pack of 3000 mAh than its predecessor, the Galaxy S6, which has 2550 mAh, users still struggle to save Battery and get more out of their device.
+To learn how to fix the Galaxy S7 battery life problem, just follow this guide to save battery power intelligently.

-Users want their device to do more on their device and also do it for a very long time, but this is against all odds if you don’t want to keep charging your device every now and then.
+Users want their device to do more on it and do it for a very long time, but this is against all odds if you don’t want to keep charging your device occasionally.

-Besides the big battery, if u still find your galaxy S7 to run out of juice sooner than you expect, here are a few tips and tricks to help you save battery life and get more time with your device without running to a power outlet
+Besides the big Battery, if you still find your Galaxy S7 to run out of juice sooner than you expect, here are a few tips and tricks to help you save battery life and get more time with your device without running to a power outlet to charge.

-How to fix Galaxy S7 battery life problem:
+How to fix the Galaxy S7 battery life problem:

 fix Galaxy S7 battery life problem

-If you have a lot of apps installed on your device and the battery is draining fast, you can go into the phone’s settings and diagnose the problem.
+If your device has many apps installed, and the Battery is draining fast, you can go into the phone’s settings and diagnose the problem.

 • Go to Phone Settings.